PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 #### WebhookAction

-Sends a payload to the given url when an event fires.
+Sends a payload to the given URL when an event fires.

 Expects a 200 OK response or the action will be marked as failed.